Ivy Is Full Of Surprises

 How could she go from being obsessed with that cat tower to not going near it?

 I don’t have the answer.
 Ivy is just a mystery cat.
-I think all cats are mysteries to a degree though.
+I think all cats are mysteries to a certain degree though.

 During the day she primarily sleeps on the couch.
 Sometimes she will get in the chair with me.